friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

        2:
        3:
     -->4: def f(aa=1, aa=2):
-          ^^^
+                ^^    ^^

     You have defined a function repeating the argument

         aa
-    twice; each argument should appear only once in a function definition.
+    Each argument should appear only once in a function definition.

 (57) def: semi-colon after colon